 Triple Up: This rule allows the player to triple the bet once he/she had seen their first two cards to try and multiply their real money winnings.

-When looking at American Blackjack vs. European Blackjack, the first noticeable difference is the amount of choice and selection of game variations available in American Blackjack, compared to European Blackjack that offers a more standardized format.
+When looking at American Blackjack vs. European Blackjack, the first noticeable difference is the amount of choice and selection of game variations available in American Blackjack, compared to European Blackjack, which offers a more standardized format.
 Beyond the fun of exploring many different game styles and variations, American Blackjack gives players a range of options to increase their chances of winning by executing a thought-out, aggressive strategy.
 Notably, one of the biggest advantages to players in American Blackjack is the hole card, which lets the dealer peak for a natural Blackjack before the player makes a bet.
 This can save the player expensive, unwanted double downs and splits.

 If you are a strategic player that is looking to increase your chances of winning by developing skills and employing aggressive tactics, American Blackjack is the game for you.
 But if you are after a fun, mind-clearing experience at the casino table which also involves the exciting prospect of winning, you should probably start with European Blackjack.